vulcan-dev/SDSaves/README.md

 ## Issues:
 - If you load two saves and spawn in, your player position will be in place of the other save.
 A potential fix is to fully restart the game.
 I'll speak to Zur about it tomorrow, seems to be a game bug.
+- Sort of an issue: Don't put a newline in the `Input Box`, I had to make it multiline so I could increase the height.
+Windows Forms is garbage.

+Before you use this, just make a backup just in case anything goes wrong.
+I don't see it happening but it's not impossible.